Watagon/learning-opensips/README.md

 ./run_test.sh register
 ```

-This test will make a REGISTER request to opensips and expect for a reply.
+This test will make a REGISTER request to opensips and wait for a reply.

-For this, the test send the request with header 'Expires: 60' which means we want the registrar server (opensips) to keep the registration valid for 60 seconds.
+For this, the test sends the request with header 'Expires: 60' which means we want the registrar server (opensips) to keep the registration valid for 60 seconds.
 So if we don't re-register again after 60 seconds, the registration
-can should be discarded (to avoid stale registrations, we must keep re-registering periodically).
+should be discarded (to avoid stale registrations.
+So we must keep re-registering periodically).

-After the above is successful, the test will un-REGISTER (header 'Expires: 0', meaning the registrar server should delete the registration) and expects the reply for it.
+After the above is successful, the test will un-REGISTER (header 'Expires: 0', meaning the registrar server should delete the registration) and expect the reply for it.

 Switch to the 'sngrep2' window to inspect the SIP messages exchanged by the test script and opensips.